IronOxidizer/kfps-games/README.md

 | Retained OpenGL  | C        | 2     | 3      | 2           | 2          |
 | **Vulkan**       | C        | 1     | 2      | 3           | 3          |

-The goal of this project is to maximize performance, as such, Vulkan is the best rendering API to achieve that goal regardless of it's downsides as complex games are usually GPU bound which can be heavily mitigated based on the performance of the rendering API.
+The goal of this project is to maximize performance, as such, Vulkan is the best rendering API to achieve that goal regardless of it's downsides.
+Its low CPU overhead, multithread compatability, and fine-grained control over the GPU makes it possible to leverage as much of a system's hardware as possible for maximum fps.

 ### Language